ivan-borovets/fastapi-clean-example/README.md

     layer.
 >
 > - In specific cases where database constraints enforce business rules, the Infrastructure layer may raise
-    domain-specific exceptions, such as `UsernameAlreadyExists` for a `UNIQUE CONSTRAINT` violation.
+    domain-specific exceptions, such as `UsernameAlreadyExistsError` for a `UNIQUE CONSTRAINT` violation.
     Handling these exceptions in the Application layer ensures that any business logic implemented in adapters remains under control.
 >